 There are many immobilisers to choose from.
 It's a good idea to shop around for one which best suits your needs and to ask for a demonstration before you buy.
 Make sure it is Government approved (see above).

 In Western Australia, the Government no longer 'authorises' installers of immobilisers.
 There are numerous businesses in WA where you can purchase immobilisers and arrange for them to be fitted.
-We recommend you search the Yellow Pages.

 Find out if your car is at high risk of theft